opentelekomcloud-docs/tag-management-service/umn/source/product_profile/accessing_tms.rst

 Accessing TMS
 =============

-The cloud platform provides a web-based service management platform You can access TMS through the management console, or HTTPS-compliant application programming interfaces (APIs).
+The cloud platform provides a web-based service management platform.
+You can use either of the following ways to access TMS:

--  Using APIs
+-  APIs

-   To integrate TMS on the cloud platform into a third-party system for secondary development, use APIs to access TMS.
+   To integrate TMS into a third-party system for secondary development, call APIs to access TMS.
 For details, see *Tag Management Service API ReferenceTag Management Service API Reference*.

--  Through the management console
+-  Management console

    The management console is a web user interface for you to manage your compute, storage, and other cloud resources.
 Tenants and users who have registered with the cloud platform can access TMS by selecting **Tag Management Service** under **Management & Deployment** on the management console.